 While plant-based diets are getting attention, you don’t have to go 100% Vegan to realise we can all cut down on some foods to help the environment.

-Ditch pre-packaged ready meals (think of packaging, preservatives, hidden sugars to give flavour, etc), and instead get a bowl and start filling with salad, cut up hard-boiled eggs and crumble a bit of Feta cheese on top, and there you have a very healthy meal with no cooking except for the eggs.
+And beware pre-packaged ready meals, especially plant-based ones.
+An eye-catching package showing a glowing green or red veggie bursting out, can be hiding a lot (think of packaging, preservatives, hidden sugars to give flavour, etc),.
+Instead get a bowl and start filling with salad, cut up hard-boiled eggs and crumble a bit of Feta cheese on top, and there you have a very healthy meal with no cooking except for the eggs.